Mistakes when building raised beds.

 I’ve made my own raised beds several times over, and I’ve also used raised beds made by other people.
 I believe there is no one single right raised bed plan suitable for everyone.

 Some people need taller beds, and some prefer them shorter.
-Some lovely beds are built on legs, but that just wont work for others.
+Some lovely beds are built on legs, but that limits the growing space, and just wont work for others.
 And of course there are long beds and wide beds and all sorts of shapes to suit our unique spaces.

-I used a bed for several seasons built by a man who was at least a foot taller than I am, with a much longer arm span than I have.
+I used a bed for several seasons built by a man, the previous owner of the house, who was at least a foot taller than I am.
+He has a much longer arm span than I have.
 His beds, which worked well for him, were difficult for me to use because I couldn’t easily reach all the way to the center of them like he could.
 That doesn’t make the beds wrong, they were just wrong for me.

 So with this in mind, here is my list of the mistakes to avoid when building raised beds.